 On Sunday, September 1, the feast day of the Holy Martyr Andrew Stratelates, Eastern American Diocesan vicar Bishop Nicholas celebrated Divine Liturgy in the Synodal Cathedral of the Sign in New York City.
-Concelebrating with His Grace were: cathedral senior priest Archpriest Andrei Sommer, Archpriest Edward Chervinsky, and Protodeacons Nicolas Mokhoff and Vadim Gan (cathedral clerics), as well as Hierodeacon Panteleimon (Jigalin; diocesan cleric).
+Concelebrating with His Grace were: cathedral dean Archpriest Andrei Sommer, Archpriest Edward Chervinsky, and Protodeacons Nicolas Mokhoff and Vadim Gan (cathedral clerics), as well as Hierodeacon Panteleimon (Jigalin; diocesan cleric).

 The service was held under the aegis of the wonderworking Kursk Root Icon of the Mother of God, recently returned from a visit to the Diocese of Saratov in Russia.
 As part of the ongoing feast of the Dormition of the Most Holy Theotokos, in addition to the icon of the feast and the Shroud, the faithful in church were able to venerate a reliquary with a piece of the Tomb of the Mother of God in Gethsemane.

 A large number of cathedral parishioners and New York City faithful gathered at Liturgy, most of whom communed of Christ’s Holy Mysteries.

 Upon completion of the service, Bishop Nicholas congratulated those present with the ongoing feast of the Dormition of the Most Holy Theotokos, and called on them to take the humility of the Mother of God as an example for how one must act in this earthly life; he also touched on what was read from the Gospel that day.